vitwit/resolute/README.md

 # Resolute
-Resolute is an advanced spacecraft designed to travel through the multiverse, connecting all Cosmos sovereign chains.
+Resolute is your gateway to the Cosmos ecosystem.
+It enables users to seamlessly interact with any blockchain built using the Cosmos SDK stack, all while using the wallet of their choice.
+Whether you're a developer, validator, or an everyday user, Resolute offers a streamlined experience to connect and engage with the diverse Cosmos universe.

 Supported features:

 - [x] Overview